 For full details of the Company’s approach to data retention, including retention periods for specific personal data types held by the Company, please refer to our Data Retention Policy.

 The Company shall ensure that all personal data collected, held, and processed is kept secure and protected against unauthorised or unlawful processing and against accidental loss, destruction, or damage.
-Further details of the technical and organisational measures which shall be taken are provided in Parts 22 to 27 of this Policy.

 Accountability and Record-Keeping